-A statute of limitation is the amount of time a person can take legal action on a certain event.
-When it comes to debt, the statute of limitation is the amount of time a creditor can ask the court to force you to pay for a debt.
+A statute of limitations is the amount of time a person can take in order to take legal action on a certain event.
+When it comes to debt, the statute of limitations is the amount of time a creditor can take before asking the court to force you to pay for a debt.
 The court system doesn't keep track of the statute on your debt.
-Instead, it's your responsibility to prove the debt has passed it's statute of limitation.
+Instead, it's your responsibility to prove the debt has passed its statute of limitations.

 Categories of Debt

 Debts fall into one of four categories.
 It's important to know which type of debt you have because the time limits are different for each type.
 If you're in doubt, check with your attorney about which type of debt you have.

 - Oral agreements: These are debts that were made based on a verbal agreement to pay back the money, and there is nothing in writing.